Season 1, Episode 33

 Dr. Lorne Brown:

-And what a tool to communicate to your nervous system that you are safe to change the whole psycho neuroimmunology of the body.
-So let’s unpack the PNI or the PNEI word and why this can benefit our physical wellbeing through things like diaphragm breathing and guided imagery and other mind body tools.
+And what a tool to communicate to your nervous system that you are safe to change the whole psychoneuroimmunology of the body.
+So let’s unpack the PNI or the PNEI word and why this can benefit our physical well being through things like diaphragm breathing and guided imagery and other mind body tools.

 Dr. Judy Lovas:

 We’ve got the brain and the spinal cord, and then all the peripheral nerves that stem from the spinal cord to the little finger and little toe.
 So a large part of the nervous systems that PNI looks at the nervous system, endocrine and immune system connections, the brain is a big part of the nervous system.
 And so we have cognition in all our thought processes, our mental activity, the endocrine system is hormones, which have huge impact in a variety of ways, but they’re very involved.
-One of the things that hormones do is that are involved in our emotional states.
+One of the things that hormones do is that they are involved in our emotional states.
 And our immune system, again, has many functions and we are still learning about it, but the primary function is to keep us healthy and maintain our wellbeing.
 So when you say unpack, when you want to unpack PNI, you’re looking at the interactions between our thoughts and our cognition, our emotional state and our health and wellbeing.
 And conversely, how our health and wellbeing impacts our emotions and our thoughts and mental states.

 Dr. Lorne Brown: